Back to Blog

 They don't say:

 Clients don't know these things exist.
-So agencies sell what clients ask for — WordPress — rather than educating them on what's possible.
+So agencies sell what clients ask for — WordPress — rather than educating them on what's possible with modern frameworks.

 It's a self-reinforcing cycle.
 Agencies sell WordPress because clients ask for websites.
 Clients ask for WordPress-style websites because that's all agencies show them.